TheZyRex/ffi3_intp_ROS2Worm/README.md

 # first source the overlay
 source install/setup.bash

+# If you wish to use the python node, please use worm_display_node.py instead of worm_display_node

 # start the display node with parameters
 # wormID:=*YOUR_ID* -> dye specified worm with unique color, example:
 ros2 run ros2_worm_multiplayer worm_display_node --ros-args -p wormID:=549528476